ValerioS05/pj2Quizzer/README.md

-# Welcome to Quizzer readme!
+# Quizzer readme!
 Quizzer is a simple quiz game with 3 different difficulties.
 I aim to provide a easy to play quiz game, simple to understand and straight forward to some fun, a nice eye-cathing layout with radiant colors over a dark background.

 ## Link to landing page